 - Use a fork and mix the mochi mixture to break it apart.
 Put it in the freezer for 5-10 minutes or until lukewarm.

 - Once cool down, knead the mochi for 5-10 minutes or until the mochi surface is smooth.
 This process allows your mochi to have a chewy texture.
-(Check out my video below on how to knead your dough without directly touching with your hands)

 - Wrap the mochi with plastic wrap.
 Put it in the fridge for 30 minutes.